jsynowiec/node-typescript-boilerplate/README.md

 ### ES Modules

-Warning: This template is native [ESM][esm].
-If your project uses CommonJS, you will have to [convert to ESM][sindresorhus-esm] or use the [dynamic import()][dynamic-import] function.
-Please do not open issues for questions regarding CommonJS or ESM.
+This template uses native [ESM][esm].
+If your project requires CommonJS, you will have to [convert to ESM][sindresorhus-esm] or use the [dynamic import()][dynamic-import] function.

-### Writing tests in JavaScript

-Writing unit tests in TypeScript can sometimes be troublesome and confusing.
-Especially when mocking dependencies and using spies.

-This is **optional**, but if you want to learn how to write JavaScript tests for TypeScript modules, read the [corresponding wiki page][wiki-js-tests].
+Please do not open issues for questions regarding CommonJS or ESM on this repo.

 ## Backers & Sponsors